New South Wales’ James Duckworth took on South Australia’s Luke Saville in the Australian Open wildcard playoff final.

 The South Australian took advantage of a few Duckworth unforced errors to earn a breakpoint at Ad and 5-6.
 A big ace from Duckworth saved one, then another error from the Queenslander gave Saville a third set point.
 This time Duckworth just missed his first serve ace, then he hit an easy slice shot wide to hand the set to Saville.

 Saville moved out to a 3-0 lead under cloudy skies.
-Play was delayed for a short time as the lines were dried.
+The play was delayed for a short time as the lines were dried.

-The former world no. 82 won his next service game to complete a turnaround from 4-1 down and facing break points to go behind two breaks.
+The former world no. 82 won his next service game to complete a turnaround from 4-1 down and faced breakpoints to go behind two breaks.
 He took the third set 7-5.

 Duckworth moved to within one game of claiming his spot in the 2019 Australian Open main draw.
 Saville held serve to force his opponent to serve for the wildcard.
 Duckworth failed to convert his match points and saw Saville break back to see the score at 5-5 after a Duckworth double fault.